ucsb-cs8-m17/ucsb-cs8-m17.github.io/_labWIP/lab03.md

 python3 -m pytest lab03.py -k isString
 ```

 Then finally, try submitting to submit.cs and see if you get the credit for the tests for this function.
-If so, keep going!
+You should be able to get up to 80/100 at this step.
+When you do, keep going&mdash;you are almost at the finish line.

 # Step 14: Write an `isNumber` function and some test cases for it